Get Today in Masonic History into your Inbox. Sign up today for one of our email lists!

 Andrew Jackson was an American politician, lawyer and 7th President of the United States.

 It is unclear where Jackson was born.
 His mother was on a trip at the time Jackson was born.
 Jackson's father had passed away due to an accident shortly before Jackson's birth.
-What is known that Jackson was born in the area of the North Carolina and South Carolina border prior to the land being surveyed.
+What is known is Jackson was born in the area of the North Carolina and South Carolina border prior to the land being surveyed.
 He was born on March 15th, 1767.

 During the American Revolutionary War, Jackson's family were strong supporters of Independence from British rule.
 Jackson worked as courier for the local militia and along with his brother were captured by the British.
 Jackson and his brother were extremely mistreated during the captivity.
 They were starved and at one point, Jackson refused to clean the boots of a British officer.
 The officer slashed at him with a sword and was left with scars on his left hand and head.